Skip to main content

 "They supported you in your dreams?
 That's good."
 Rukaiya had no idea why Jalal was indulging in small talk.

 "We are an average middle-class family.
-They support me in anything that will make an earning.
-So when Ajandeh offered the partnership they moved here with me."
+They support me in anything that will help me earn.
+So when Ajabdeh offered the partnership, they moved here with me."

 "Umm… can I ask you something?"
 Jalal said, sounding a little low.